jbx-protocol/juice-docs-v1/protocol/contracts/or-payment-terminals/jbethpaymentterminal/read/delegate.md

 * The view function can be accessed externally by anyone.
 * The function does not alter state on the blockchain.
+* The resulting function overrides a function definition from the `IJBTerminal` interface.
 * The function returns the delegate address

 # Body